-A total of six bat detectors have been attached to C-pod buoys used for the marine mammal survey by WSP (Figure 6).
-The detectors collect recordings of all bats passings on 6 positions (Figure 7, Figure 8) in the pre-investigation areas in spring, summer, and autumn (1st of April to 31st of October) in 2023.
-The position of the buoys ranges from 30 km up to 40 km from the coast of Jutland, Zealand and Sweden.
+A total of eight bat detectors have been attached to C-pod buoys used for the marine mammal survey by WSP (Figure 6).
+The detectors collect recordings of all bats passings on 8 positions (Figure 7, Figure 8Error!
+Reference source not found.Error!
+Reference source not found.
+Error!
+Reference source not found. in the pre-investigation areas in spring, summer, and autumn (1st of April to 31st of October) in 2023.
+The position of the buoys ranges from 10 km up to 40 km from the coast of Jutland, Zealand and Sweden.